Janvijain/Qwiklabs-Deploy-to-Kuberenetes-in-Google-Cloud-Challenge-Lab/README.md

 Go to Jenkins Page
 On the left menu -> Build Now

 Congratulations!...
 You have successfully completed this challenge lab.
+Don't Forget to Subscribe my Channel.